Shopify/shopify_app/README.md

 $ rails generate shopify_app:user_model
 ```
 This will generate a shop model and user model, which will be the storage for the tokens necessary for authentication.

+This will also generate a database migration for storing and accessing access scopes for users.
+If you already have access scopes for users stored, you can decline this option.

 The current Shopify user will be stored in the rails session at `session[:shopify_user]`